NVIDIA/warp/docs/_build/html/_sources/modules/functions.rst.txt

    while the left and right basis vectors are returned in U and V.

-.. function:: svd3(A: mat33d, U: mat33d, sigma: vec3d, V: mat33d) -> None

-   Compute the SVD of a 3x3 matrix.
-The singular values are returned in sigma, while the left and right basis vectors are returned in U and V.

 .. function:: svd3(A: matrix_t, U: matrix_t, sigma: vector_t, V: matrix_t) -> None

    Compute the SVD of a 3x3 matrix.
 The singular values are returned in sigma,